-Except as set forth below, as of the date of this Quarterly Report, there have been no material changes with respect to those risk factors previously disclosed in described in our Annual Report on Form 10-K for the year ended December 31, 2022.
+As of the date of this Quarterly Report, there have been no material changes with respect to those risk factors previously described in our Annual Report on Form 10-K for the year ended December 31, 2022.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.